-The Secret Lives of The Doyenne of Didsbrook is my second novel and it is a murder mystery spoof.
+The Secret Lives of The Doyenne of Didsbrook is my current novel-in-progress and it is a murder mystery spoof.

 The sleepy market town of Didsbrook is thrown into turmoil after the town’s most flamboyant resident, the much-loved actress turned best-selling novelist, Jocelyn Robertshaw, is found dead.